magepeopleteam/tour-booking-manager/readme.txt

 Plugin link: https://mage-people.com/
 Tags: tour-booking, tour-operator, travel, travel-booking, travel-agency Requires at least: 4.4.0
-Tested up to: 6.2
+Tested up to: 6.3
 Requires PHP: 7.0
-Stable tag: 1.5.2
+Stable tag: 1.5.6
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-WP Tour and Travel booking Plugin is a best tour booking plugin For WooCommerce with Hip-Hop City Tour,Resort & Hotel Booking function  is a free for tour and travel booking WordPress plugin that will work with WooCommerce to create travel and tour packages for tour operators and travel agencies.
+WP Tour and Travel booking Plugin is the best tour booking plugin For WooCommerce with Hip-Hop City Tour, Resort & Hotel Booking function  is a free tour and travel booking WordPress plugin that will work with WooCommerce to create travel and tour packages for tour operators and travel agencies.
 It is a complete Travel and Tour management system and includes plenty of useful features.
 You can create your travel booking website using WP Travel Engine in less than 5 minutes.

 == Description ==

-WP Tour and Travel booking Plugin is a best tour booking plugin that will bring functionality to create travel and tour packages for tour operators and travel agencies.
+WP Tour and Travel booking Plugin is the best tour booking plugin that will bring functionality to create travel and tour packages for tour operators and travel agencies.
 It is a complete travel management system and includes plenty of useful features.
 You can create your travel booking website using Tour Booking Manager Plugin in less than 5 minutes..

 = Key Features and Highlights =

 ###  Free Version Plugin Features:

-➡ Support All Payment Method available in WooCommerce.
+➡ Support All Payment Methods available in WooCommerce.
 ➡ Cross Browser Support – (Chrome, Firefox, Safari, Opera, Etc.)
 ➡ Responsive and SEO Friendly.
 ➡ Multilingual Translation Support